FrancescoBellingeri/Python-Algo-Trading-Suite/README.md

 ---

+## ⚠️ Backtest Assumptions & Limitations

+While the strategy shows significant alpha, it is crucial to interpret these results within the context of the following assumptions.
+A realistic expectation for live trading should apply a haircut to these metrics.

+### 1. Execution & Slippage (Zero-Latency Assumption)

+- **Slippage:** NOT modeled.
+The backtest assumes execution at the exact close price of the signal candle.
+- _Impact Analysis:_ Since **QQQ** is highly liquid with tight spreads (typically $0.01), slippage impact is expected to be minimal compared to lower-cap equities.
+However, during high-volatility events, actual fill prices may deviate from model prices.
+- **Commissions:** Fully modeled using **Interactive Brokers Tiered Pricing** structure (approx. $0.0035/share min).

+### 2. Data Granularity & Look-Ahead Bias

+- **Data Source:** 5-minute OHLC bars.
+- **Intra-bar Risk:** The model checks stop-losses at the close of the 5-minute bar, not tick-by-tick.
+In a flash crash scenario, the exit price could be lower than the theoretical stop level.
+- **Look-Ahead:** Strict care was taken to avoid look-ahead bias; signals are calculated using `shift(1)` data to ensure trades occur on the _next_ open/close after the signal is generated.

+### 3. Market Regime Bias

+- The dataset (2009-2025) consists largely of a secular bull market (QE era).
+While the strategy survived the 2022 bear market and COVID crash (due to the Trend Filter), performance relies on the persistence of Mean Reversion characteristics in the Nasdaq-100.
+- **Future Work:** A Walk-Forward Analysis (WFA) is planned to validate parameter robustness across different time windows.

+---

 ## 🧠 Strategy Logic

 The engine implements a **Mean Reversion in Trend** philosophy.
 It seeks to buy short-term oversold conditions but only when the long-term trend is bullish.